 As far as I could find none of the stories actually deal with what happens if the children do successfully gain access to a home or vehicle, perhaps suggesting that those encounters ended with the deaths of the victims but far more likely a result of the stories being more effective as viral horror when specifics regarding their intentions are omitted.
 Though they share some traits with vampires and other researchers have suggested that they are ghosts, demons or aliens, the reality is that they are almost certainly little more than an effective viral story.

-The UK tabloid The Daily Star carried sensationalised headlines about back-eyed children three times over the period of a week during October 2014, claiming that multiple sightings of beings resembling black-eyed children had been made around Cannock Chase, an area of protected countryside close to Birmingham in the West Midlands.
+The UK tabloid The Daily Star carried sensationalised headlines about back-eyed children three times over the period of a week during October 2014.
+The stories featured claims that multiple sightings of beings resembling black-eyed children had been made around Cannock Chase, an area of protected countryside close to Birmingham in the West Midlands.

 One woman described her encounter to a local paranormal investigator, telling how she and her infant daughter had heard a child crying during a woodland walk.
 After initially finding nothing, she turned around to find a young girl, who she estimated to be around 10 years old, stood close to her, hands covering her eyes.
 After being asked if she was the one who was screaming, the girl revealed solid black eyes, before vanishing when the woman took her eyes off her for a second to pick up her daughter.